Are Centauros exotic signals of the QGP?: Centauro explanations

 A convenient quantity to characterize a DCC is the fraction of neutral pions per event\\

 In a DCC model the probability of finding a given neutral fraction is\\

 in the limit of large number of pions.

 In generic particle production, that is, production by mechanisms other than DCC, producing a pion of any given charge is equally likely to isospin symmetry, so that $f$ is binomially distributed with mean $\langle f \rangle =\frac{1}{3}$.
 Hence, a basic signature of DCC production is the presence of very large event-by-event fluctuations in the fraction of produced neutral pions.
-There should be also a significant low $p_{T}$ enhancement.
-Other DCC signatures include various effects on pion pair correlation.

-Thus, the best detector for finding DCC should cover a wide range of pseudorapidity $\eta$ and azimuthal angle $\phi$.
-It should count both charged pions and photons and accept pions down to as low $p_{T}$ as possible ($p_{T}^{\gamma} \sim m_{\pi}/2$).
-The segmentation of the detector, both in $\eta$ and $\phi$ is required, for constructing the $f$ distribution in bins ranging from very small sizes, up to ``bins'' containing the whole event.
+A significant low $p_{T}$ enhancement should be also observed.